National Professional Qualification for Leading Teaching (NPQLT)

 The content is delivered through blended learning.
 This includes a mix of real-time interactive sessions, face-to-face training, peer-led sessions and self-guided modules you complete in your own time.

 Note: programme content is subject to change.

-The assessment window starts at the end of the 12-month programme and runs for three months.
+The assessment window starts at the end of the 12-month programme.
 During this time, you will be given an eight-day window to sit an ‘open book’ style assessment in which you respond to a short case study.

 There are two assessment windows every year, and you can sit the assessment two times, if you need to.